katalon-studio/katalon-studio-custom-headers-keywords-plugin/README.md

 1. Install the plugin as described above.
 2. Use the plugin method openBrowserWithCustomHeaders() in your test case to open a browser with custom headers.
+   1. Headers are specified as a map of key-value pairs.
+   2. Headers can include any valid HTTP headers, including User-Agent, Accept-Language, etc. It will replace existing headers with the same key.
+   3. The method updates the active WebDriver instance that is used with WebUI keywords.
 3. Proceed to use WebUI keywords as usual.

 ```groovy